Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Out now in paperback and Kindle

-The paperback drives the bonus stack.
-Buy there first.
+Available in paperback and Kindle.
 The Kindle edition is also available if you prefer it.

 Select your country to buy the paperback on Amazon